Writing and sharing your Christian testimony with others is a great way to share your faith and testify to the transforming work of God in your life.

 I was depressed and suicidal and didn’t know where to turn.
 Then my friend invited me to her church and I got connected and really felt welcome.
 Now I’m not depressed anymore and have a great group of friends and have found truth in God.

 That’s a pretty good testimony, right?

-Would your answer change if I told you that this man who shared his testimony was a cult-member?
+What if I told you that this man was a cult-member?
 It turns out he was.

 The sad thing is that many testimonies I have heard from Christians do not sound very different.
 I don’t mean to say that there can be bad Christian testimonies.
 If God has redeemed you—it is a miracle of grace and is to be celebrated whether you are an ex-addict or a former church kid (like me)!
 What I do wish to say is that our testimonies can be shared in vague, unhelpful, and sometimes unbiblical ways.